amurrell/bengalcat/README.md

 #### Abstract function init() - The most important method!

 An abstract class can also require that classes extending it **must** implement any abstract method described in it's class declaration.

-So that means classes extending RouteClass must have a method `init()`.
+So that means classes extending RouteExtender must have a method `init()`.

 - The `init()` method can most easily simply `$this->render($PATH_TO_TEMPLATE);`
 - But!
 You can do a few other things...
-    1. You can setHead, setHeader, setFooter to different templates other than the defaults in the `abstract RouteClass`
+    1. You can setHead, setHeader, setFooter to different templates other than the defaults in the `abstract RouteExtender`
     2. Or you can call any other custom methods you write to determine logic, grab data from the database and choose to return that without calling render.
     3. Or you can do the above, but also write your own render method to return perhaps a json encoded array.

     ```
     <?php

-        namespace Bc\App\Classes;
+        namespace Bc\App\Controllers;

-        class Articles extends \Bc\App\RouteClass {
+        class Articles extends \Bc\App\RouteExtender {

             protected function init()
             {